mou-hao/mou-hao.github.io/about.md

 After college, I came back to Shanghai and have since been living and working here.

-I am now doing an Master's program offered by UIUC and am expected to graduate in Spring 2023.
+I am now doing a Master's program offered by UIUC and am expected to graduate in Spring 2023.
 I am still working full-time, and I currently work for Morgan Stanley.